telerik/maui-docs/installation/windows/visualstudio-extensions.md

 	![](images/vsextensions_createapp.png)

-3. Choose __Telerik .NET MAUI App (Preview)__ project template;
+3. There are two project templates you can utilize:

+ * Telerik .NET MAUI App - Configurable Wizard&mdash;different predefined application templates that include the Telerik .NET MAUI suite set up.
+ * Telerik .NET MAUI Blank App&mdash;a blank project for creating .NET MAUI app that includes the Telerik .NET MAUI suite set up.

 4. "Configure your new project" screen gives you the option to set the project name and location:

 	![](images/vsextensions_configureapp.png)

-5. Directly go to "Finish" from th next screen:
+5. Next step depends on the project template you've chosen:

+	* Telerik .NET MAUI App - Configurable Wizard&mdash;provides an additional screen for choosing predefined application template:

 	![](images/vsextensions_chooseblank.png)

+	* Telerik .NET MAUI Blank App&mdash;directly creates a blank solution.

-Visual Studio opens the solution directly configured to use our .NET MAUI controls - Telerik.UI.for.Maui nuget package is installed.
+6. Visual Studio opens the solution directly configured to use our .NET MAUI controls - **Telerik.UI.for.Maui** nuget package is installed.

 If you do not have the [Telerik Nuget Server]({%slug telerik-nuget-server %}) set up in Visual Studio, a message will pop up, so you can enter your Telerik credentials and the Telerik Nuget Server will be automatically configured as nuget source in Visual Studio: